sains1/temporal-101-dotnet-solutions/exercises/helloworkflow/README.md

 > Note: Ensure your temporal server is running first, see instructions in root [README.md](../../README.md)

-Either run the worker project direct from your IDE or use the .NET command below:
+Either run the Worker project direct from your IDE or use the .NET command below:

 ```command
 dotnet run --project ./exercises/helloworkflow/practice/Worker/Worker.csproj
 ```

-The above command should yield the following output, indicating the worker is running
+The above command should yield the following output, indicating the Worker is running

 ```
 info: Microsoft.Hosting.Lifetime[0]